 Yes, we rotate their toys in December and July.
 It’s not because toys are seasonal.
 But my kids are human and do lose interest over time.
 If you’ve never tried this method then I would challenge you to see the results once.
 You might be surprised.

 We go through and gather an entire group of toys and pack it up.
 So let’s just say that we gather the entire group of kitchen, food, picnic, and tea set toys.
 We place them in giant plastic bins in the attic.
+If you have any gift cards you’ve gotten through Swagbucks, you can use them to save money on your organizing supplies.
 Then we rotate the kitchen toys with another set of toys in July.
 Maybe we take up all the baby dolls and trade them for the Little People sets.
 It could be that we trade the building blocks for the doll house.
 Whatever the case, the kids act like it’s Christmas all over again!
 They are so excited and they love their “new” toys once more.

-What tricks do you use to minimize your children's toys before Christmas?
+What tricks do you use to minimize kids’ toys before Christmas?
 What tips would you share with new parents to stay ahead of the game?